LiZhaoLab/DeNovoGene_Transcriptional_Regulation/README.md

 # Transcriptional regulation of de novo genes in D. melanogaster

 This repo contains files and scripts to:
-1. Filter and extract expression matrix from fly cell atlas dataset.
+1. Filter and extract expression matrix and compute z-score from fly cell atlas dataset.
 2. Construct the transcriptional regulation network for de novo genes in D. melanogaster.

 ## Scripts
 `extract_fca_expression.py`
 - extract sub expression matrix that (a) includes only the counts of transcription factors, de novo gene candidates, and testis-biased genes in each cell, and (b) filtered out cells where no de novo genes were expressed and transcription factors were lowly expressed.
 - analyze and plot the cell numbers and ratios of original and final expression matrix
+- compute zscore matrix by different features: `tissue`,`annotation_broad`, and `annotation`.
+The three features corresponds to different tissue types, major cell types, and more specific cell types.

 `network_analysis.py`
 - visualize the transcriptional regulatory network.